saulrichardson/solstice/data/cache/Grohskopf_et_al.__2023_/extracted/document.md

 quadrivalent, containing hemagglutinin (HA) derived from one influenza A(H1N1)pdm09 virus, one influenza A(H3N2) virus, one influenza B/Victoria lineage virus and one influenza B/Yamagata lineage virus Inactivated influenza vaccines (IIV4s)

-Prevention and Control of Se
+Prevention and Control of S
 Recommendations of the Adv

 asonal Influenza with Vaccines: